+Power cord identification is more indispensable than you might think.
 Contractors, data center managers, and anyone else who works with electrical cables know the headache of identifying an individual cable in a mass of wiring.
 For efficiency and accuracy while working with electrical cables, it helps to learn various tips and tricks for identifying your power cords.
-Keep reading to discover some quick tips for distinguishing the common types of cables.
+It’s easier than you might assume; it only involves counting cable prongs and receptacles and accurately labeling cords.
+Keep reading to discover some quick tips for distinguishing the common power cable types.

 Inspect the Number of Prongs

 The number of prongs on a power cord is your first clue to identifying your cords quickly.
 NEMA 1-15P are common types of power cables that feature two-pronged plugs.
 The non-polarized version of this cord features two straight blades of equal width, while polarized plugs feature one prong that is wider than the other.
 NEMA 5-15P cords feature three-prong plugs, which are compatible with some of the most common extension cables and outlets.
 Three-prong plugs feature two blades of equal width and a longer, rounded ground pin.
 There are various other pronged connectors, such as those for appliances and electrical use.
 Look to their distinctive prongs for efficient identification.